 5 de mayo, No. 46 Col. Centro, Del, Centro Histórico de la Cdad. de México, Centro, Cuauhtémoc, 06000 CDMX, Mexico

-Connecting back to our roots means getting to know the celebrations and traditions, and observing how the locals interact and come together during these events.
+One of the most beautiful reasons to visit Mexico for me, has been to connect back to our roots.
+Getting to know the celebrations and traditions, and observing how the locals interact and come together during these events.

 Special events such as Day of the Dead – which is a time-honored event that dates back to the Aztecs, is a celebration that highlights life and death as a natural part of the human experience.